ember-learn/ember-blog/content/ember-4-5-released.md

 Previously, you would need to [write a separate helper](https://guides.emberjs.com/release/components/helper-functions/#toc_writing-a-helper-function) in order to accomplish this.

-This feature was made possible when [RFC 756](https://rfcs.emberjs.com/id/0756-helper-default-manager) was implemented.
+We're working on updating the Guides to cover this pattern.
+For background, check out [RFC 756](https://rfcs.emberjs.com/id/0756-helper-default-manager), which designed this feature.
+Also, keep your eyes on this blog: we will have a dedicated blog post with a deep dive on this new capability in the next week or two!

-##### 2. `renderSettled` is now public API
+##### 2. A new `renderSettled` test helper

+Under the hood, Ember's tests use a "test waiters" system to allow you to control the flow of your tests in terms of the actual framework behavior.
+That way that your tests match exactly what the app does at runtime.
+However, making this work depends on Ember providing all the necessary hooks for test helpers to use, and there was one significant missing public API.
+You could wait for *all* of the test waiters to finish with `settled`, but there was no public way to wait for *just rendering* to finish.
+For example, you might want to wait for rendering to finish but *not* for an Ember Data `save` operation to finish, as part of testing a loading screen.

+Ember 4.5 introduces a new function, `renderSettled`, as a public way for test helpers to interact with the rendering phase of the application.
-`renderSettled` is a method you can use in your application tests.
-For example, in a test, you might want to update some tracked state and then run some assertions after rendering has completed.
-The `renderSettled` method returns a promise which fulfills when rendering has completed.
+`renderSettled` returns returns a promise which fulfills as soon as rendering has completed.
+It can be used in any rendering or application test.
+(It also works in other tests where you set up the rendering hooks manually, but this is unusual!)

 ```
 import { renderSettled } from '@ember/renderer';
 ```

+An upcoming release of `@ember/test-helpers` will take advantage of this to provide a new `await rerender()` helper.
-`renderSettled` is one chapter in some upcoming improvements to Ember's testing story.
-The ongoing work and goals are described in [RFC 785](https://rfcs.emberjs.com/id/0785-remove-set-get-in-tests).
+For more details, and how this fits into improvements to Ember's testing story, see [RFC 785](https://rfcs.emberjs.com/id/0785-remove-set-get-in-tests).

 #### Deprecations